SasanTazayoni/Etch-a-Sketch/README.md

 ![HTML](tech/html.png) ![CSS](tech/css.png) ![Javascript](tech/javascript.png)

-This is a pixelated drawing application which is encompassed within The Odin Project.
+This is a pixelated drawing application similar to the original Etch-a-Sketch.
+This is an exercise encompassed within The Odin Project.
 Here is a link to try it out: https://sasantazayoni.github.io/Etch-a-Sketch/